dj1k/aws-modernization-gitops-with-weaveworks/content/30_workshop_03_grc/120_deploy_opa_gatekeeper/10_intro-to-opa.md

 ### Admission Controllers

-Kubernetes uses built `Admission Controllers` to intercept requests sent to the api server to validate or even mutate the request before they persist in etcd.
+Kubernetes uses built in `Admission Controllers` to intercept requests sent to the api server to validate or even mutate the request before they persist in etcd.

 Some examples of this are: